dinphil/code-weekend/Markdown/Code Weekend.md

 #### Sublime Text 2

-We've got to install a whole nuch of stuff now.
+We've got to install a whole buch of stuff over the next few workshops.
 Let's start simple, go and download [Sublime Text 2](http://www.sublimetext.com/2).
 It's the best text editor in existence and this is where we're gonna be doing all our work.
 If you have a different favorite text editor, feel free to use it, but we might be using some Sublime Packages later on.

 NOTE: Sometimes, when you save your work, a window will pop up asking you to buy Sublime.
-Just ignore this and hit "Cancel".
+Just ignore this and hit "Cancel" and you can use it forever, or buy it and support a fellow developer!

-#### Node.JS

-Now that you've got that installed, let's move on to some slightly more complicated stuff.
-Let's start with Node.JS.

-Node.js is a commonly used web framework for building applications with Javascript.
-You need to run Node from command line.
-Instructions for different operating systems are below.

-_Mac_

-The easiest way to install Node is through Homebrew, a package manager for OSX.
-Sometimes it's already installed on your computer, and sometimes you need to install it.
-Bring up a terminal window and type in "brew install node".
-If it doesn't work, go to the next paragraph.
-If it does, you're done!

-So, Homebrew didn't work for whatever reason.
-Let's try and install Homebrew, type this into Terminal: `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

-If Homebrew installed succesfully, then go ahead and try `brew install node`.
-If you run into any more errors here, try Googling the error text and looking for solutions.
-If that still doesn't work, look around for a mentor to help.

-If Homebrew is causing too many problems then just try the installer [here](http://nodejs.org/download/).
-You can also install NodeJS using Fink (`fink install nodejs`) or MacPorts(`port install nodejs`).

-_Windows_

-Here is a guide to getting Node.js setup with a Windows machine.
-There's some extra info there that might be confusing, so below are the basic steps:

-1. Download the .msi file from [here](http://nodejs.org/download/)
-2. Use Windows Installer to get it set up.

-_Linux_

-There are about a million different ways to install things on various Linux-based operating systems.
-Go to [this link](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager) for a full list.

-#### MongoDB

-Now that you've got Node.JS installed, let's move on to MongoDB.
-Mongo is a NoSQL Database, so all data is stored as key-value pairs, similar to JSON.
-Of course, this being a databse, we can store, search and access large amounts of data very quickly.

-_Mac_

-Assuming you have Homebrew installed by this point you can just type `brew install mongodb` into terminal.
-Then, if all goes well, mongodb should show you three different commands that you should copy-paste into Terminal and run.
-Before you start mongo for the first time, type this into Terminal: `mkdir -p /data/db`.
-You should now be able to go straight into the MongoDB shell by typing in `mongod` into Terminal.

-In case you run into any problems, [look at MongoDB's full instructions page](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) and Google around before asking mentors for help.

-_Windows_

-MongoDB has a full set of instructions [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) that you should follow through till you can run MongoDB.
-You most probably just need to install the 64-bit version of MongoDB using their installation file.
-Before you run Mongo for the first time, you'dd need to run this from Command Prompt: `md \data\db`.
-Follow the instructions on the above link to run MongoDB.

-_Linux_

-Full instructions to install MongoDB on Linux can be found [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/).

 #### Making a Personal Landing Page